During PhD Phase

 Approx. 12,000–18,000 words

-Lorem ipsum dolor sit amet.
-Interpret results in light of the literature, explain unexpected findings, and connect back to objectives.
+Interpret results in light of existing literature, explain unexpected or contradictory findings, address limitations, and connect your conclusions back to each stated objective.

 Approx. 10,000–15,000 words